ibm-cloud-docs/discovery/pricing-details.md

 -  You anticipate a large number of concurrent users
 -  Complex query needs

 For additional details on factors that influence query performance, see [Query performance](/docs/services/discovery/qp.html).
+Queries are limited based on plan.
+Estimated Average Query rates per **Advanced** (S, MS) plans: 10 QPS for reranked queries with two top-level text fields.

 Size | Doc Storage Limit | Number of Docs\* | Price
 ------ | ------ | ------ | ------